SarahMangrum/SarahMangrum.GitHub.io/sample_project.md

 -Who has the most loans?

--What is the max owed to the IDA?
+-What is the MAX/MIN owed to the IDA?

 -Abbreviate one of the column names so it's easier to write